By Matt Warnick, CEO, American Rheinmetall

 The future of U.S. national security depends on a defense industrial base that is robust, adaptable, and strategically aligned with the demands of modern warfare.
 At American Rheinmetall, we recognize this imperative, which is why our commitment to strengthening the U.S. defense industrial base has been transformative.
 This isn’t just about building vehicles, it’s about creating an ecosystem of innovation right here in America—investing in domestic production, supporting American jobs, and ensuring that the U.S. remains at the forefront of defense technology.

 Strengthening the defense industrial base also means revitalizing American communities.
 That’s why we’re committed to domestic manufacturing and heavily investing in our U.S. facilities—not just to meet current needs, but to build a strong, flexible industrial base that can quickly respond to future challenges.
-This effort extends across our entire supply chain, supporting thousands of American jobs in the design, development, and production of advanced vehicles and systems for U.S. Warfighters, including our entry into the U.S. Army’s XM30 infantry combat vehicle program
+This effort extends across our entire supply chain, supporting thousands of American jobs in the design, development, and production of advanced vehicles and systems for U.S. Warfighters, including our entry into the U.S. Army’s XM30 infantry combat vehicle program.

 Of course, we can’t do this alone, nor do we want to.
 Team Lynx is the driving force behind our XM30 proposal as one of two competitors to replace the M2 Bradley Infantry Fighting Vehicle and redefine battlefield dominance.
 At Team Lynx, each of our U.S. partners plays a crucial role in delivering the technology behind the XM30, bringing unique expertise that, when combined, creates something truly extraordinary.